simplify20/PowerfulRecyclerViewAdapter/README.md

 ##PowerfulRecyclerAdapter

-An RecyclerView.Adapter implementation  that supports any kind of list items, is a common Adapter.
+A RecyclerView.Adapter implementation  that supports any kind of list items, is a common Adapter.

 ###Features